 * * *

-Upon exiting his medical room, Werner was escorted by several Militärpolizei officers down a damp hallway lined with open-doored rooms filled with groaning men and women.
+Upon exiting his medical room, Werner was escorted by several Militärpolizei officers down a damp hallway lined with open-door rooms filled with groaning men and women.
 After turning down a corner, they led him to a smaller room with peeling yellow wallpaper and six Militärpolizei officers dotting the corners.
 At the center of this watchful guard sat Mother, his father, Viktoria, and Ludwig.
 He hadn’t seen them since his last leave, but they looked much more worn than before.

-From what Werner understood from the briefing, his family had been pulled into this circumstance by Captain Weingartner and his subordinates.
+From what Werner understood from the briefing, his family had been pulled into this circumstance by Hauptmann Weingartner and his subordinates.
 They had only been recently rescued due to the efforts of Martin von Spiel.

 When Werner felt all their four stares upon his arrival, his palms began to itch.